Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### What does it mean for a Development Team to be cross-functional?
+### What does it mean for a Scrum Team to be cross-functional?

-- [ ] The Development Team includes not only developers but also business analysts, architects, and testers.
+- [ ] The Scrum Team includes not only Developers but also business analysts, architects, and testers.
-- [x] The Development Team includes cross-skilled individuals who are able to contribute to do what is necessary to deliver an increment of software.
+- [x] The Scrum Team includes cross-skilled individuals who are able to contribute to do what is necessary to deliver an Increment of software.
-- [ ] Developers on the Development Team work closely with business analysts, architects, developers and testers who are not on the team.
+- [ ] Developers on the Scrum Team work closely with business analysts, architects, Developers and testers who are not on the team.
-- [ ] The Development Team is a virtual team drawing from separate teams of business analysts, architects, developers and testers.
+- [ ] The Scrum Team is a virtual team drawing from separate teams of business analysts, architects, Developers and testers.

 **[⬆ Back to Top](#table-of-contents)**